IgnatiusFrancis/SAAS/README.md

 # Prerequisites

--Node.js: Ensure you have Node.js installed (version 14.x or higher recommended).
+- Node.js: Ensure you have Node.js installed (version 14.x or higher recommended)
--NestJS: Familiarity with the NestJS framework.
+- NestJS: Familiarity with the NestJS framework.
--TypeScript: Knowledge of TypeScript.
+- TypeScript: Knowledge of TypeScript.
--Paystack: For payment and subscription management.
+- Paystack: For payment and subscription management.
--Prisma: For ORM with PostgreSQL.
+- Prisma: For ORM with PostgreSQL.
--PostgreSQL: Database for storing data.
+- PostgreSQL: Database for storing data.
--Cloudinary: For image hosting and management.
+- Cloudinary: For image hosting and management.
--Redis: Used for BullMQ (task queue management).
+- Redis: Used for BullMQ (task queue management).
 You need to have Redis installed locally or set up a Redis cloud instance.

 # Installation